Whistletree Conveyancing Panel Information

 In the same way that there is a unique Whistletree conveyancing panel most building societies, operate a conveyancing panel for solicitors and other conveyancers that the lender will instruct.
 Terms and Conditions and criteria for inclusion on a building society conveyancing panel vary from lender-to-lender.
 Having CQS accreditation may be a requirement.
 Institutional lenders, such as a building society, is a client and is entitled to instruct the solicitor or conveyancer of its choosing (who, in turn, is free to accept or refuse instructions).
 Therefore, if lender and borrower cannot agree which solicitor or conveyancer should represent them jointly, they would usually proceed on a separate representation basis.
 The BSA have not published the equivalent of the UK Finance Lenders’ Handbook Part 3s.

-my firm’s membership of the Whistletree conveyancing panel was terminated but was reinstated on appeal, do I need to include this information on my application for CQS accreditation?
+Our membership of the Whistletree conveyancing panel was revoked but was reinstated on appeal, do I need to include this information on my application for CQS accreditation?

-It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the Law Society a complete picture of what has occured.
+We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the CQS team a complete picture of what has gone on.

-I am on the Whistletree conveyancing panel and scheduled to complete a purchase shortly.
-I dont have a Legal Charge for the client to execute.
+I am on the Whistletree conveyancing panel and all set to complete a purchase within the next week.
+My papers do not include a Legal Charge for the client to execute.
 Who do I contact at Whistletree to get a duplicate Deed?

-You need to communicate with Whistletree to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates an individual section for banks to set out who to contact to obtain standard documents.
+You should contact Whistletree to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an express section for lenders to enumerate who to contact to obtain standard documents.
 Whistletree in their Part 2’s state:

 Find a Lawyer on the Whistletree Conveyancing Panel